 · Fold a sheet of paper in half.

-The evaluation criteria for the examination of the coordination of movements of fingers and hands are as follows: "1" point - coped with the task; "0" points - did not cope with the task; "0.5" points - coped with the help of an adult.
+The assessment criteria for examining the coordination of movements of fingers and hands are as follows: “1” point – coped with the task; “0” points – failed to complete the task; “0.5” points – coped with the help of an adult.

-After scoring, the level of development of coordination of movements of fingers and hands is determined:
+After counting the points, the level of development of coordination of movements of the fingers and hands is determined:

 0 - 3 points – low level; 3 – 7 points – average level; 7 – 10 points – high level.

-For determining accuracy of finger movements(Method "Paths"), the following material is used: a drawing that depicts "paths", at one end of which there are cars, at the other - a house.
-The type of "track" becomes more complicated from the first to the last.
+To determine precision of finger movements(the “Pathways” method), the following material is used: a drawing depicting “pathways”, at one end of which there are cars, at the other - a house.
+The type of “track” becomes more complex from the first to the last.

-Instruction: “Cars and paths to the houses are drawn here.
-It is necessary to connect the car with the house with a line, without lifting the pencil, and without leaving the path.
+Instructions: “Cars and paths to the houses are drawn here.
+You need to connect a line between the car and the house without lifting your pencil or leaving the path.”

-1. The presence of exits outside the "track".
-0 points - partially present in the work, 0.5 points - slightly present in the work, 1 point - absent in the work.
+1. The presence of exits beyond the “track”.
+0 points – partially present in the work, 0.5 points slightly present in the work, 1 point – absent in the work.

-2. Tearing off a pencil from a sheet of paper.
-0 points - present in the work significantly, 0.5 points - partially present in the work, 1 point - absent in the work.
+2. Tearing a pencil from a sheet of paper.
+0 points - significantly present in the work, 0.5 points partially present in the work, 1 point - absent in the work.

-3. Uniform pressure.
-1 point - the feature is present, 0 points - the feature is absent.
+3. Even pressure.
+1 point – the feature is present, 0 points – the feature is absent.

-4. Repeated holding in the same place.
-0 points - present in the work significantly, 0.5 points - partially present in the work, 1 point - absent in the work.
+4. Repeatedly holding the same place.
+0 points - significantly present in the work, 0.5 points partially present in the work, 1 point - absent in the work.

-5. Active rotation of a sheet of paper.
-0 points - present in the work significantly, 0.5 points - partially present in the work, 1 point - absent in the work.
+5. Actively rotating a sheet of paper.
+0 points - significantly present in the work, 0.5 points partially present in the work, 1 point - absent in the work.

-6. Incorrect position of the fingers or hand.
-0 points - present in the work significantly, 1 point - absent in the work.
+6. Incorrect position fingers or hand.
+0 points – significantly present in the work, 1 point – absent in the work.

-7. The lines are even, not trembling.
-1 point - the feature is present, 0 points - the feature is absent.
+7. The lines are smooth, not shaking.
+1 point – the feature is present, 0 points – the feature is absent.

 8. Confident work with a pencil.
 1 point – the feature is present, 0 points – the feature is absent.